 Below are the best things to do in Chicago during the Christmas holiday season.
-Due to current events, a few popular activities have been cancelled or changed this year.
-I suggest bookmarking this blog post as I plan to update it regularly with any new information or updates.
+I suggest bookmarking this blog post as I will be updating it regularly with new infornation and activities as they are announced.

-The City of Chicago puts up a large Christmas tree annually at Millennium Park.
+See the large City of Chicago Christmas Tree at Millennium Park.

 Where: Millennium Park near the intersection of Michigan Avenue & Washington Street.

 ZooLights at Lincoln Park Zoo

 ZooLights Presented by ComEd and Invesco QQQ at Lincoln Park Zoo is a cheerful, family-friendly holiday event in the heart of the city.
 Zoolights features hundreds of luminous LED displays and seasonal experiences, all under the glow of millions of lights.
 All dates require a timed reservation.

 Where: Lincoln Park Zoo, 2400 N. Cannon Drive, Chicago, IL

 When: November 17, 2023 – January 7, 2024.